 Starting from September, the crowds have thinned out from the summer months and the temperatures are cooler, making for perfect hiking and camping weather.

-In Canada we celebrate Labour Day in September across the country, which is a civil holiday.
+In Canada, we celebrate Labour Day in September across the country, which is a civil holiday.
 And it usually coincides with schools and Universities reopening for the season (some schools might open up even at the end of August), which means fewer families booking a vacation to Banff.

-In September everything is still open, from hotels, restaurants, to road access making it ideal for a visit.
+In September everything is still open, from hotels, and restaurants, to road access making it ideal for a visit.

 As we enter November (another fall and shoulder month), crowds are even far and few in between.